jumpstarter-dev/jumpstarter/python/docs/source/introduction/exporters.md

 # Exporters

 Jumpstarter uses a program called an Exporter to enable remote access to your hardware.
-The Expoter typically runs on a "host" system directly connected to your hardware.
+The Exporter typically runs on a "host" system directly connected to your hardware.
 We call it an exporter because it "exports" the interfaces connected to the target.